Manuel Pinto de Sousa Dantas: Bill B of 1887

 In June 1887, after leaving the position of President of the Council of Ministers, Dantas drafted a bill to free slaves.
 Bill B of 1887, as it became known, would have provided for the settlement of families of ex-slaves along the railways of the Empire, as part of a process of agrarian reform.
-The bill drew heavily on the Dantas Bill of 1884 and was signed jointly with 12 other liberal senators, among them the Viscount of Ouro Preto, the Viscount of Pelotas, :pt:Gaspar da Silveira Martins, Lafayette Rodrigues Pereira, :pt:José Inácio Silveira da Mota and :pt:José Rodrigues de Lima Duarte.
+The bill drew heavily on the Dantas Bill of 1884 and was signed jointly with 12 other liberal senators, among them the Viscount of Ouro Preto, the Viscount of Pelotas, Gaspar da Silveira Martins, Lafayette Rodrigues Pereira, :pt:José Inácio Silveira da Mota and :pt:José Rodrigues de Lima Duarte.
 Despite being rejected by the Senate, the bill strengthened the abolitionist movement, and promoted politicians such as Joaquim Nabuco, André Rebouças and even Isabel, Princess Imperial of Brazil to later argue for the settlement of ex-slave families.

 Later career

 Under the First Brazilian Republic, he was appointed president of Banco do Brasil (1889), a post he held until his death.